How to trade CFDs

 CFDs are sophisticated tools, enabling you to speculate on both rising or falling markets, use leverage and access thousands of instruments – 24 hours a day.
 But to take full advantage of the versatility of CFDs, you’ll want to ensure you understand how to trade them correctly.

-Follow these eight steps to open your first CFD position today.
+Follow these eight steps to open your first CFD position today:

-CFD trading steps
+Learn how CFD trading works

-2. Open a CFD trading account
+Open a CFD trading account

-Get started with a demo account, or go straight to live markets
+Get started with a demo account, or go straight to live markets -

-4. Decide to buy or sell
+Decide to buy or sell

-Click 'buy' if you think your market will increase in value, or 'sell' if you think it will fall
+Click 'buy' if you think your market will increase in value, or 'sell' if you think it will fall -

-5. Select your trade size
+Select your trade size

-Choose how many CFDs to buy or sell
+Choose how many CFDs to buy or sell -

-A stop loss is an order to close your position out at a certain price if it moves too far against you, and a useful way of limiting your risk
+A stop loss is an order to close your position out at a certain price if it moves too far against you, and a useful way of limiting your risk -

-8. Monitor and close your trade
+Execute, monitor and close your trade

-Now your position is open, you will see your profit/loss update in real time.
+and see your profit/loss update in real time.
 You can exit it by clicking the close trade button

 Let’s take a closer look at each step.

-2. Opening a CFD trading account
+2. Open a CFD account in Australia

 To buy and sell CFDs, you’ll need an account.
 This is what you’ll use to research new opportunities, open and close positions, manage your risk, monitor your P/L and more.

 Before you commit real capital, you can open a demo CFD trading account to try things out with zero risk.
-A City Index demo, for example, gives you $20,000 virtual funds to buy and sell our full range of markets.
+A City Index demo, for example, gives you $20,000 in virtual funds to buy and sell our full range of markets.
 All the price movements are real, the only part that isn’t is the money involved.
-So it’s a great place to practise.
+So, it’s a great place to practise.

-When you’re ready to risk some real capital, you can open a live account, which usually takes minutes (application subject to review and approval).
+When you’re ready to risk real capital, you can open a live account, which usually takes minutes (application subject to review and approval).
 Then, once you’ve added some funds, you’ll be all set to get started.

 One major advantage of CFDs is the huge range of markets you can choose from.